AnonymerNiklasistanonym/RaspiForBeginners/README.md

 # RaspiForBeginners

-In this repository I'ill wanted to document (now also with other cool people :raised_hands:) everything I do with my *new* Raspberry Pi 3 just for fun and education.
+In this repository I'll wanted to document (now also with other cool people :raised_hands:) everything I do with my *new* Raspberry Pi 3 just for fun and education.

 You can use this repository as a beginners tutorial for your own Raspberry Pi or probably learn something new and cool about it (or help us to make this tutorial/repository better :).